HuddleEng/PhantomFlow/README.md

 	});
 ```

-* Enable debug mode 2, same as mode 1 but will also generate full-page screenshots per step, to allow to see what's actualy going on.
+* Enable debug mode 2, same as mode 1 but will also generate full-page screenshots per step, to allow to see what's actually going on.
 ```javascript
 	var flow = require('../phantomflow').init({
 		debug: 2